 How was childhood different in 18th and 19th century England?
 The following points describe middle and upper class family life at that time.

-- The nursery was usually situated at the top of the house or in a far-flung part and was frequently spartan, furnished with items not needed elsewhere.
+The nursery was usually at the top of the house or in a far-flung part and was frequently spartan, furnished with items not needed elsewhere.

-- Children saw their parents — generally the mother — for about an hour a day.
+Children saw a parent — generally the mother — for about an hour a day.

 For more see Lark Rise to Candleford, autobiography of Flora Thompson, as well as the academic work of Denis Butts and Carolyn Daniels.